Trend weekly_change

 How to read.
 Entry at open of T+1 (one trading day after the signal fires on close of T).
 20d = open T+1 to close T+20.
 Alpha = stock return − benchmark return over the same window (Convention A, single-sided, textbook).
 For bullish triggers, POSITIVE alpha = signal was right.
 For bearish triggers, NEGATIVE alpha = signal was right (stock underperformed market).
 No sign-flipping; the direction of the bet determines what "good" looks like.
 Per-stock regime is each stock's own ADX(14) and RV(20) at the trigger date — not market-wide state.

 Three p-values, three robustness tests. (a) p_naive: scipy one-sample t-test on winsorized alphas.
-Optimistic because overlapping 20d windows on the same ticker inflate effective N. (b) p_hac: Newey-West HAC with lag = horizon — corrects for the overlap and is the academic-finance standard. (c) p_perm: fraction of 200 random-date null iterations with mean ≥ observed.
+Optimistic because overlapping 20d windows on the same ticker inflate effective N. (b) p_hac: Newey-West HAC with lag = horizon — corrects for the overlap and is the academic-finance standard. (c) p_perm: one-sided fraction of 200 random-date null iterations falling in the “signal was right” tail (mean ≥ observed for bullish; mean ≤ observed for bearish).
 Tests whether the signal beats random date selection at all.
-A signal that clears all three (pnaive, phac, pperm all < 0.05) has real information; a signal that fails pperm has zero edge even if the t-test says "significant."
+A signal that clears all three (pnaive, phac, pperm all < 0.05) has real information; a signal that fails pperm has not beaten random timing whatever the t-test says — and because the test is one-sided, a pperm up at its 1.000 ceiling is not "no edge" but inverted edge: every random draw served the claimed direction better than the trigger dates did.

 Caveats. (i) Universe reflects today's active tickers; delisted losers pruned → survivorship bias. (ii) Mcap ≥ $100M filter uses today's snapshot, not point-in-time — mild lookahead on which stocks enter the sample, not on returns. (iii) Means and p-values use winsorized alphas (1/99 percentile) to prevent data errors from dominating.
 Medians and hit rates use raw data. (iv) Zero transaction costs assumed.
 Realistic bid-ask + commissions remove 20–40bps from 20d alpha on US large-caps, more on small-cap.
 Sub-20bps alpha is noise in practice. (v) Past performance does not predict future results.